trambarhq/relaks-route-manager/README.md

 `https://example.com/news/`

-When it's true, the location will like this:
+When it's true, the location will look like this:

 `https://example.com/#/news/`

-Hash fallback is useful when you're unable to add necessary rewrite rules to the web server in order to enable client-side path changes.
+Hash fallback is useful when you're unable to add rewrite rules to the web server in order to enable client-side path changes.
 It's the only way to use this library when your app is running as a local file (in Cordova or Electron, for example).

 Default value: `false`